-Hurricane heads for Florida after brushing Caribbean islands
+Hurricane Dorian heads for Florida after brushing Caribbean islands

 There were no reports of serious damage in the British Virgin Islands, where Gov. Augustus Jaspert said crews were already clearing roads and inspecting infrastructure by late Wednesday afternoon.

-Late Wednesday, Dorian was centered about 90 miles (145 kilometers) north of San Juan.
-The U.S. National Hurricane Center said its maximum sustained winds had increased to 85 mph (140 kph) as the storm moved northwest at 13 mph (20 kph).
+Early Thursday, Dorian was centered about 150 miles (240 kilometers) north-northwest of San Juan.
+The U.S. National Hurricane Center said its top winds were blowing at 85 mph (140 kph) as the storm moved northwest at 13 mph (20 kph).

 Dennis Feltgen, a Hurricane Center meteorologist in Miami, said earlier that Dorian would strengthen and could hit anywhere from South Florida to South Carolina.